sammyrulez/sammyrulez/README.md

 ### I'm Sam !

-## I'm a Husband, Father, Developer, and Martial artist!
+## I'm a Husband, Father, Developer,Runner and Martial artist!
 - 🔭 I’m currently working on a [NLP platform][website]!
-- 🌱 I’m currently learning Spark NLP
 - 👯 I’m looking to collaborate on interesting NLP Projects
-- 🥅 2020 Goals: Learn some Rust
 - ⚡ Fun fact: I'm a morning person!

 ### Connect with me: